Cattle Co.

 Grass-fed or grain-fed?

-Grass-raised, grain-finished.
-No hormones, no antibiotics.
+Pasture-raised, grain-finished.
+No added hormones, no antibiotics.

 How much beef will I actually take home?